strawfervor/Plunge-into-Protection/README.md

 Arrow keys/a d - move
 Space/z  - jump
 Esc - pause menu
+m - mute toggle (also avilable in menu)

 ## Fancy description:
 Plunge into Protection is a retro arcade game where you take on the role of a heroic plumber, fighting back against creatures that have polluted the city's waterways.
 Armed with nothing but your trusty head, you must knock these creatures off the... place where they are.